-For the Years Ended December 31, 2015 and 2014
+For the Years Ended December 31, 2016 and 2015

-BEST BUDDIES INTERNATIONAL, INC. TABLE OF CONTENTS DECEMBER 31, 2015 AND 2014
+BEST BUDDIES INTERNATIONAL, INC. TABLE OF CONTENTS DECEMBER 31, 2016 AND 2015

-Page No.
+rage No.

 INDEPENDENT AUDITOR'S REPORT 3

 FINANCIAL STATEMENTS

 Statements of Financial Position 6

 Statements of Activities 7

 Statements of Functional Expenses 8

 Statements of Cash Flows 10

 Notes to Financial Statements 11

 OTHER REPORTS

-Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 21
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS 21

-Independent Auditor's Report on Compliance for Each Major State Project and Report on Internal Control Over Compliance Required by Chapter 10.650 Rules of the Auditor General 23
+INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR EACH MAJOR STATE PROJECT AND REPORT ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY CHAPTER 10.650 RULES OF THE AUDITOR GENERAL 23

 Schedule of Expenditures of State Financial Assistance 25

 Schedule of Findings and Questioned Costs - State Financial Assistance Projects 26

 Illinois Department of Human Services Consolidated Financial Report 27